Battle of al-Qadisiyyah: Battle

 The Arabs had been camped at al-Qadisiyyah with 30,000 men since July 636.
-Umar ordered Sa'd to send emissaries to Yazdegerd III and the general of the Sasanian army, Rostam Farrokhzad, inviting them to convert to Islam.
+Umar ordered Sa'd to send emissaries to Yazdegerd III and the general of the Sasanian army, Rustam Farrokhzad, inviting them to convert to Islam.
 For the next three months, negotiations between the Arabs and Persians continued.
 On Caliph Umar's instructions, Saad sent an embassy to the court of Persia with instructions to convert the Sasanian emperor to Islam or to get him to agree to pay the jizyah.
 An-Numan ibn Muqarrin led the Muslim emissary to Ctesiphon and met Sasanian Emperor Yazdgerd III, but the mission failed.